dubucalma/MERFISH_Cell_Cell_Interactions/Readme.md

 *Preliminary:*<br>
-To generate the cell types' distribution for the Figure 2D:
+To generate the cell types' distribution for the Figure 1F:
-`Layers_content_analysis.R`
+`paper_figures/Layers_content_analysis.R`

 ___